lewlewbell/lewlews-rock-paper-scissors/README.md

 ## Note:

 There are few end game bugs in this game so you might need to sometimes refresh the window when your game is over.
-I never quite got the time to fix this bug. :-(
+I never quite got the time to fix this bug. :-( Perhaps one day I can get round to also polishing the design up a bit.
+Of course this is all open to the world so feel free to jump in!